The Product Development Process – Engineering Notes

 - Concurrent engineering or “Synthesis” is a great way to reduce the time of a project.
 It also brings together more good brains which usually makes for a better overall product.
 This approach does not carry to extremes very well because management issues can over cloud the benefits when a team gets too big.

-A Vendor Timing Example:
+A Vendor Timing Example

 Sure enough, just as promised, the first shots arrived right on schedule.
-Everyone was excited — till they discovered a few minor issues.
-“No Problem” the rep told them.
-“We will fix this right away.”
+Everyone was excited - until they discovered a few minor issues.
+"No Problem" the rep told them.
+"We will fix this right away."

-It was months before the customer received “good” parts.
-In the meantime, they lost several months of potential sales.
 In the end, once they got the process up and running things went smooth.
-They now get cheap parts and things are OK, but in the beginning, they had to deal with several issues that seriously impacted timing (cost and frustration too).
+They now get cheap parts and things are OK, but in the beginning, they had to deal with several issues that seriously impacted initial timing (cost and frustration too).

 Costs in Certain Manufacturing Processes: